 Applicants must have received an M.D. degree from an approved school of medicine within 3 years of applying to the residency program.

 International Medical Graduates must have a valid ECFMG certificate.
-These applicants must pass the Clinical Skills Assessment exam on the first attempt by the rank order list deadline, and also pass the USMLE Step 1 and 2 on the first attempt.
+These applicants must pass the Clinical Skills Assessment exam on the first attempt by the rank order list deadline, and also pass the USMLE Step 1 and 2 on the first attempt with a score of 220 or higher.
 Some U.S. clinical experience is required.

 All applications for first-year positions are accepted only through the Electronic Residency Application Service (ERAS) along with the following documentation:

 - Personal statement